Skip to content

 Bio

 Greg has always enjoyed a diverse yet extensive musical background.
-From an early age he studied and pursued trombone, piano and music composition, winning numerous accolades in all three areas.
-As a high school student, he appeared as a pianist on national public radio’s showcase for young classical musicians, “From the Top.”
-As an undergraduate student, he was a three-time finalist for the International Trombone Association’s Larry Wiehe and Marstellar competitions.
-His compositions and arrangements have been performed and recorded by a wide range of ensembles and individuals throughout the greater Philadelphia and Harrisburg metropolitan areas.
-As an academic, Greg has been researching the psychoacoustics of musical harmony since 2008.
-In addition to his publications, he was invited to present his findings to the conTemplum Symposium at Temple University and the Music Society at Dickinson College.
-Since the summer of 2015, Greg has served as a reviewer of trombone literature for the International Trombone Journal.
-He has served as an adjudicator for the Pennsylvania Music Educators Association (PMEA) and the Music Teachers National Association (MTNA).
-In November 2022, Greg was invited to present his Tonalness Theory research for a music theory conference entitled 1722–2022: trois siècles du Traité de Jean-Philippe Rameau in Paris, France.
+From an early age he studied trombone, piano, and music composition, winning numerous accolades in all three.
+As a high school student, he appeared as a pianist on NPR’s showcase for young classical musicians, From the Top.
+As an undergraduate, he was a three-time finalist for the International Trombone Association’s Larry Wiehe and Marstellar competitions.
+His compositions and arrangements have been performed and recorded by a wide range of ensembles and individuals throughout the greater Philadelphia and Harrisburg areas—including a 2025 commission for the National Constitution Center, where he set music for two song cycles of melodies written by Jeffrey Rosen, which were premiered at the American Philosophical Society in 2025 and featured on Jeffrey Rosen’s podcast Pursuit, featuring Ken Burns.

-Greg earned his Doctor of Musical Arts (D.M.A.) degree in trombone performance with a minor area in music theory from the Boyer College of Music and Dance at Temple University in Philadelphia during the spring of 2014 with his monograph dissertation entitled “Psychoacoustic Entropy Theory and Its Implications for Performance Practice.”
-He also earned a Master of Music (M.M.) degree in trombone performance from Temple in 2010.
-Prior to Temple University, Greg earned two Bachelor of Arts (B.A.) degrees (one in trombone and the other in piano), and a Bachelor of Science (B.S.) degree in physics from Lebanon Valley College in Annville [PA].
-While in school, his primary teachers included Matthew Vaughn, Glenn Dodson, James Erdman, Dennis Sweigart, Scott Eggert and Rodney S. Miller.
-In 2014 Greg released his first solo CD, “Strohman Says,” which features him performing his own works and is available on iTunes, Spotify, Apple Music, Amazon Music, CD Baby, and other distributers through tgNotes, Inc.
+Greg earned his Doctor of Musical Arts (D.M.A.) in trombone performance, with a minor in music theory, from the Boyer College of Music and Dance at Temple University in 2014.
+His monograph dissertation, “Psychoacoustic Entropy Theory and Its Implications for Performance Practice,” forms the foundation of his ongoing Tonalness Theory research.
+He also holds a Master of Music (M.M.) in trombone performance from Temple (2010), and two Bachelor of Arts degrees in trombone and piano along with a Bachelor of Science in physics from Lebanon Valley College (2008).
+His primary teachers included Matthew Vaughn, Glenn Dodson, James Erdman, Dennis Sweigart, Scott Eggert, and Rodney S. Miller.
+As a recording artist, Greg has released three solo CDs—Strohman Says (2014), Strohman Says: Vol. II (2023), and Strohman Says: Holiday Edition (2023)—all available through tgNotes, Inc. He also performed as principal trombone on the Temple University Symphony Orchestra’s recording Music of Ansel Adams: America, nominated for a 2013 Grammy Award for Best Instrumental Composition.